SWOT analysis: Use

 SWOT analysis has been used at different levels of analysis, including businesses, non-profit organizations, governmental units, and individuals.
 It is often used alongside other frameworks, such as PEST, as a basis for the analysis of internal and environmental factors.
 SWOT analysis may also be used in pre-crisis planning, preventive crisis management, and viability study recommendation construction.

 Strategic planning

-SWOT analysis can be used to build organizational or personal strategy.
-Steps necessary to execute strategy-oriented analysis involve identifying internal and external factors, selecting and evaluating the most important factors, and identifying relationships between internal and external features.
+SWOT analysis can be used to build organizational or personal strategies.
+The steps necessary to execute a strategy-oriented analysis involve identifying internal and external factors, selecting and evaluating the most important factors, and identifying relationships between internal and external features.
 For instance, strong relations between strengths and opportunities can suggest good conditions in the company and allow using an aggressive strategy.
 On the other hand, strong interactions between weaknesses and threats could be analyzed as a warning to use a defensive strategy.

 One form of SWOT analysis combines each of the four components with another to examine four distinct strategies: